sunghwansyoon/is477/README.md

 Results can be reproduced by `Snakefile` located in the root directory as long as cleaned datasets are downloaded, located at `data/cleaned` directory.

 Due to the techincal limitation mentioned in the `Future Work` section, we could not process the entire datasets.
 Instead, we sampled a subset of the data for analysis.
-Also, we could not include data collection steps in the Snakefile automation because the City of Chicago data portal updates the datasets daily, often changing the past data entries.
-Thus, to ensure reproducibility, we have provided the raw datasets we used in the `data/raw` directory.
+Also, we could not include data collection steps in the Snakefile automation because the City of Chicago data portal updates the datasets daily, often changing the past data entries as well.
+Furthermore, our data collection script gives up after a certain number of rows.
+Therefore, to ensure reproducibility, we have provided the raw datasets used in our analysis in the `data/raw` directory.

-The integration step was included in the Snakefile previously, but we used `OpenRefine` to clean the integrated dataset.
-Therefore, we did not include the integration step in the Snakefile automation.
+The integration step was included in the Snakefile previously, but we used `OpenRefine` to clean the integrated dataset, which diminishes the purpose of automating the integration step.
+Thus, we have removed the integration step from the Snakefile.

 If you want to reproduce the entire workflow from the scratch, please follow the steps below to manually prepare the datasets:
 1. Head to `data/raw` of [our directory](https://github.com/sunghwansyoon/is477/tree/main/data/raw) and download the `Food_Inspections_raw.csv` and `311_Service_Requests_sanitary_raw.csv` files.